e-lab/SyntaxShaper/README.md

 Importantly, the package supports the generation of **GNBF grammar**, which integrates seamlessly with the [llama.cpp](https://github.com/ggerganov/llama.cpp/)  package.
 This integration allows for more intelligent sampling of logits, optimizing the response quality from models.

 The goal of this package was to overcome the issues faced when using LangChain's output parsers with instruct language models locally.
 While GPT-4 produces consistent results in returning the correct formats, local models from families like Llama and Mistral would cause parsing errors in my testing chains when I need more than just a single string response.
-Recently, GrammarFlow was extended to cover more features to help anyone trying to work with LLMs for complex use-cases: multi-grammar generation, regex patterns, etc.
+Since then, GrammarFlow was extended to cover more features to help anyone trying to work with LLMs for complex use-cases: multi-grammar generation, regex patterns, etc.

 Moreover, GrammarFlow is meant for use-cases with (any kind of) AI Agents, as well as extracting content from text or question-answering problems.
 This allows it to have an *edge over* *batched LLM generation* and *schema recomposing*.
-These methods, although foolproof, would require *many more calls* to an inference function, which will increase the total cost of a use-case if using a paid service like GPT or Gemini.
+These methods, although foolproof, would require **many more calls** to an inference function, which will increase the total cost of a use-case if using a paid service like GPT or Gemini.
 Kindly go through [`Remarks!`](https://github.com/e-lab/SyntaxShaper/tree/main?tab=readme-ov-file#remarks) section to get a complete understanding of what this means.

 > Please reach out to `araviki[at]purdue[dot]edu` or open an issue on Github if you have any questions or inquiry related to GrammarFlow and its usage.